-Free tutoring services for economics courses are available.
-Mr. Anthony Vergot was an old student of mine, and I highly recommend that you make an effort to visit him for your HW needs.
-The Tutoring Center is located on the 2^{nd} floor of library.
+Free tutoring services for economics courses are available, and I highly recommend that you make an effort to visit the tutors (some of whom may be more former students) for your HW needs.
+The Tutoring Center is located on the 2nd floor of library.